Regina Mayr studied Illustration at campus Hamburg. We met her for an interview:

 It sounds like media spaces will engage you for quite some time.
 Do you have any plans for the future?

-“At BTK the atmosphere is very personal and everything takes place under one roof.
+“At University of Europe for Applied Sciences (UE) the atmosphere is very personal and everything takes place under one roof.
 I got along really well with all professors and fellow students.
 During this time I learned to stop overthinking and trust my intuition.”

-„At BTK I have always appreciated the open dialogue between professors and students, being able to converse freely and on an equal footing.
+„At University of Europe for Applied Sciences (UE) I have always appreciated the open dialogue between professors and students, being able to converse freely and on an equal footing.
 Thereby I always perceived my lecturers as professional guides who could also offer assistance in first actual projects outside of school.“

 „Even though I really enjoyed the interdisciplinary courses and tried to make the most out of it, my bachelor thesis was definitely my favorite as I was able to focus on this particular project.
 Thanks to the theoretical background, the idea for my practical project could ripen day by day, which led to „Methodo“ becoming quite a good one actually.
 Also, I could further deepen my focus on UI/UX design with this project and also pair it with my passion for bran dings.“

 “I particularly like the interdisciplinary work and small seminar groups, because the learning atmosphere was then more comfortable and we could try out lots of things before focusing on one single topic.”